 Anita Nahal's poetry in housed and archived at Stanford University’s Digital Humanities initiative, “Life in Quarantine: Witnessing Global Pandemic,” sponsored by their Center for Spatial and Textual Analysis (CESTA).
 Read more here

-Anita Nahal will be writing a new column focused on poetry for New York based journal, aaduna.
-Read more here
+Anita Nahal writes a column focused on poetry for New York based journal, aaduna.
+Read the first edition here